Verified for authenticity Learn More

 4. Reforestation and Ecological Restoration

-IMPACT Madagascar also works with local people to implement conservation actions, such as threat monitoring and response through patrols.
-They believe that conservation solutions must be implemented with community development at their core.
-Therefore, local people are involved in all stages of the conservation projects.
-They have established reforestation programs, where they are actively restoring forest habitats via an annual tree planting program.
-They also plant fast-growing species to provide the communities with firewood, thereby conserving the protected forests.
-Local people are trained and then paid to monitor these programs alongside the IMPACT team.
+They believe that successful conservation solutions must be implemented with community development at their core.
+Therefore, local people are involved in all stages of our conservation programs.
+We have established reforestation programs, where villages are actively restoring forest habitats via an annual tree planting program.
+Nursery species are also fast-growing to provide the communities with firewood, thereby conserving the protected forests.
+Local people are trained and then paid to monitor these programs as forest guards alongside the IMPACT team.

 Why They Need Your Help